-The Company has determined that it was a PFIC for the taxable year ended December 31, 2006 and the Company expects that it will be a PFIC for the taxable year ending December 31, 2007.
+The Company has determined that it was a "passive foreign investment company" (a "PFIC") for the taxable year ended December 31, 2006 and the Company expects that it will be a PFIC for the taxable year ending December 31, 2007.
 Accordingly, special U.S. federal income tax rules apply to the acquisition, ownership and disposition of common shares.